Hong Kong drifter: Quality Migrant Admission Scheme

 In February 2006, the Hong Kong government announced the Quality Migrant Admission Scheme.
 It aims to attract talented people from mainland China and the rest of the world to settle and work in Hong Kong, hence, Hong Kong's economic competitiveness in the global market can be enhanced.
 The scheme set up admissions criteria under which applicants could be admitted to residence in Hong Kong without the prior offer of local employment required for a normal working visa.
 As at the end of 2012, a total of 2 392 applicants were allocated quotas.

 Challenges

 Prejudices

-Hong Kong drifters find it difficult to fit into the society.
-On one hand, some local people have prejudice of drifts from mainland.
-They think people from mainland scramble their sources ranging from education to working opportunity and they doubt the quality of drifts from mainland.
-Some people made advertisements on newspaper to require the government to reduce the admission of mainland students in order to protect the Hong Kong youth's education and career.
-On the other hand, culture difference is another obstacle preventing Hong Kong drifts from getting into Hong Kong society.

 One of the many concerns raised about Hong Kong drifter is being seen as an unrefined, unsophisticated person in the cosmopolitan city.
 They may be seen to have inferior clothes or style, lack of knowledge about technology, had a poor upbringing and unsophisticated manners.
-They may also be assumed to be members of the Communist Party of China.
+They may also be assumed to be members of the Chinese Communist Party.

 Regarding the demographics of university students, Zhang Bingjie, a journalist student at Shue Yan University in Hong Kong said: